 Steve accepts six to eight new clients per month in order to serve each with optimal personal attention.
 There are no charges for initial consultations.
 To schedule your complimentary review, please call us at (480)902-3333.
 Ask for Barb.
 On Money Radio, hear Steve Monday through Friday from 8am to 9am, after Business for Breakfast.
-In the afternoon, listen to Steve with Sinclair Noe, Mondays at 4:35pm and Thursdays at 4:20pm.
+In the afternoon, listen to Steve with Sinclair Noe, Mondays and Thursdays at 4:35 p.m.

 Data provided by Yahoo Finance